 Logistic regression: Logistic regression focuses on binary classification tasks, predicting the probability of an event falling into one of two categories.
 For instance, it can assess email spam or credit card fraud risk.

-2. Unsupervised learning: Unsupervised learning involves training the model on unlabeled data, where the goal is to uncover hidden patterns or structures within the data.
+Decision trees: These algorithms create tree-like structures where each branch represents a decision based on a specific feature of the data.
+Decision trees can be used for both classification and regression tasks and offer interpretability in their decision-making process. - Unsupervised learning: Unsupervised learning involves training the model on unlabeled data, where the goal is to uncover hidden patterns or structures within the data.
 Unlike supervised learning, there is no predefined target variable, and the model must learn to identify meaningful representations of the data on its own.
 Clustering and dimensionality reduction stand out as prevalent tasks in unsupervised learning.

 K-Means clustering: This algorithm groups similar data points together based on predefined features, identifying patterns and natural groupings within the data.
 K-means clustering can be used for customer segmentation or image categorization.

-3. Reinforcement learning: Within reinforcement learning, agents engage with environments, aiming to maximize cumulative rewards by iteratively selecting actions and adjusting strategies based on received feedback.
+Principal Component Analysis (PCA): PCA is a dimensionality reduction technique that reduces the number of features in a dataset while preserving the most significant information.
+This helps simplify complex data and improve model performance. - Reinforcement learning: Within reinforcement learning, agents engage with environments, aiming to maximize cumulative rewards by iteratively selecting actions and adjusting strategies based on received feedback.
 The agent receives feedback, either in the form of rewards for desirable actions or penalties for undesirable ones, enabling it to refine its strategies over time through iterative learning.
 Applications of reinforcement learning span diverse fields like game playing and robotic control, where agents learn optimal behaviors through trial and error.

 The Dflux Advantage: Streamlining Machine Learning for Everyone